gs1/DigitalLinkDocs/README.md

 `https://id.gs1.org/gtin/9506000134352?linkType=recipeInfo`

 will redirect to a recipe for that product rather than the product information page, which is the default.
 GS1 maintains a list of link types as part of its [Web vocabulary](https://mh1.eu/voc/?show=linktypes) but you can get a quick listing of the link types in use in a particular resolver by consulting its [Resolver Description File](https://id.gs1.org/.well-known/gs1resolver).
-You can get a list of all the GS1 link types as a JSON object from https://mh1.eu/voc/linktypes.php (link to be updated soon)
+You can get a list of all the GS1 link types as a JSON object from https://mh1.eu/voc/linktypes.php (link to be updated soon).

 ## Downloading all available links in bulk
+<p style="background-color:yellow">This feature is currently not functioning while we are working on re-writing the code for our resolver</p>
 It's possible to grab all available links as a bulk download.
 See the [separate page](https://gs1.github.io/DigitalLinkDocs/bulkdownload.html) for more information.
-Please note that this experimental feature is not part of GS1 Digital Link version 1.1 (draft) and is not yet filly implemented (it needs to include pagination, for example) but it will be considered for inclusion in version 1.2.
+Please note that this experimental feature is not part of GS1 Digital Link version 1.1 and is not yet filly implemented (it needs to include pagination, for example) but it will be considered for inclusion in version 1.2.
 It is implemented in the [community edition resolver](https://github.com/gs1/GS1_DigitalLink_Resolver_CE).

+##Demo app
+A basic app is available that demonstrates the key features that you might want to include in apps of your own.
+It is for Android devices (only) and is not available through the Play Store so to install it you'll need to [download it from here](GS1ResolverClient.apk) and then override the warning about installing apps from an unnown source.
+The demo app depends on you having a scanner installed (such as [Barcode scanner](https://play.google.com/store/apps/details?id=com.qrcodescanner.barcodescanner).
+For emphasis, this is only intended as a demo - GS1 has no plans to create an actual app for use by consumers or business partners (we'll leave that to you).

 # Where's the community?
 Please report any bugs with any of the software by raising an issue in the relevant repository.
 If you want to ask questions and generally be part of the broader developer community around GS1 Digital Link, please join our [Google group](https://groups.google.com/forum/#!forum/gs1-digital-link-developers)